pomdtr/sunbeam/docs/installation.md

 ## Completions

 Sunbeam supports completions for bash, zsh, fish and powershell.
+If you installed sunbeam using a package manager, the completions should be installed automatically.
+Otherwise, you can install them manually.

-Run `sunbeam completion <shell> --help` to see how to install them.
+Run `sunbeam completion <shell> --help` to list the available options.